 If you are in immediate danger, please call 999 and ask for the police.
 You can make a ‘silent call’ to the police if it is not safe for you to speak by dialling 999 and then pressing 55 when prompted.

 We are following the latest government guidance and we advise residents to do the same.
 You can find the latest official advice on the Government and NHS website links, listed below.
 Please keep checking these websites as the advice is being regularly updated.

-The Government is asking us all to:
+From Thursday 5 November, the Government is asking us all to:

 - Make space - stay at least 2 metres apart or 1 metre with a face covering or other precautions

 2. Stay safe outside the home (Social Distancing)